dev8523/springboot-microservices/README.md

 # Communication and Service Discovery
 - This project basically will show how one microservice is interacting/communicating with another microservice using RestTemplate.
-- We are doing Service Discovery using Eureka Client which will perform load balancing on the client side.
+- We are doing Service Discovery using Eureka Client.
+- Performing load balancing on the client side.

 # Components Description
 - discovery-server : Eureka Server